glacier bay year faq

 Can I go home or travel elsewhere during the program?

-Apart from travel that is part of the program —i.e., travel to the Inian Islands or backcountry trips—student travel is permissible only for medical emergencies.
+Apart from travel that is part of the program – e.g., travel to the Inian Islands or backcountry trips—student travel is permissible only for medical emergencies.
 Students who travel outside our program-designated areas for any other reason may forfeit their place in the program, may be asked not to return from their travels, and will not be eligible for a tuition refund.

 Students may not take outside coursework while enrolled.
 Tidelines is an immersive living-learning program, and students will be fully occupied each day with work and study.
 Students will have neither the time for additional studies nor sufficiently reliable internet access to succeed in online courses.